 The remains of several ancient covered bazaars can be found dotted around the Old Town and many are still used by traders today.
-Your guide will take you to the merchants’ buildings, which in the 15th century were used by moneychangers, hat sellers, jewellers and silk merchants.
+Your guide will take you to the merchants’ buildings, which in the 15th century were used by moneychangers, hat sellers, jewelers and silk merchants.
 Nearby are some bath houses and it is well worth experiencing this traditional form of relaxation.

-Around 150 metres away is the Ark, an ancient citadel that was the home of the rulers of the region for more than one thousand years.
+Around 150 meters away is the Ark, an ancient citadel that was the home of the rulers of the region for more than one thousand years.
 The Emirs who ruled from here were infamous for their depraved regime and the summer palace, on the edge of town, shows evidence of their elaborate lifestyle.

 Other recommended sights include the famous four-domed Char Minar, the Spring of the Prophet Job, and the Ismail Samani Mausoleum — one of the most beautiful monuments in Central Asia.

 One fascinating addition to a city tour is the small Jewish synagogue just south of the Lyabi Hauz.
-There have been Jews living in Bukhara for more than 800 years and their dwindling community is centred around this building.
+There have been Jews living in Bukhara for more than 800 years and their dwindling community is centered around this building.

 Speak to someone